qizhenkang/myEnglish/README.md

 # myEnglish

-This is _Zhenkang_[^1]'s English learning footprint.
+This is _Zhenkang_[^my]'s English learning footprint.

 Until recently, I have not realized English is the window to the colorful world and I haven't totally open it.
 So, I decided to do something to re-understand the world.

 ## Some resources on the internet

-In China, there are so many resources helping people to pass the _IELTS_[^2].
+In China, there are so many resources helping people to pass the _IELTS_[^ielts].
 Among them, excellent learning materials and methods are posted on the internet.

 In the area of Artificial Intelligence, _TRAINING_ may be one of the most famous and interesting.
 If you have enough _DATA_, you could train a perfect model by some advanced algorithms.